SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 <my-comopnent size="XS"></my-comopnent> <!-- :host() targets my-component -->
 ```

-Here for example, if the `size` property is set to `XS` (respectively the attribute with the same name), the component's dimensions change.
+Here for example, if the `size` property (respectively the attribute with the same name) is set to `XS`, the component's dimensions will be changed from `5rem` to `2rem`.
 Using attribute selectors is the best practice as you don't have to set CSS classes on your component - you can write CSS selectors with `:host()` by attribute.

 #### Metadata properties vs normal JS properties